About the Brockville & Area Community Foundation

 Although the foundation has been existence for a number of years, it has been since 2003 that the Board of Directors decided to solidify and grow what began so simply years ago.
 Until that time most initiatives were of a sporadic and specific nature, and donations were of a ‘flow through nature’.
 Since 2003 our mandate has been to build endowment funds to provide perpetual income for years to come.

 A first step was joining the Community Foundations of Canada.
 The model of a Community Foundation served to secure funding from the Ontario Trillium Foundation in 2003, enabling us to establish an office and hire a part time Executive Director.
-Over the years the Brockville and Area Community Foundation has utilized the services of Executive Directors Andy Mills and David Dargie.
-Currently the part time Executive Director is Joyce Ferguson.
+Over the years the Brockville and Area Community Foundation has utilized the services of Executive Directors Andy Mills and Joyce Ferguson.
+Currently the part time Executive Director is Erik Wang.

 Due to our small asset base in these early years, The Brockville Community Foundation has its funds pooled with the Community Foundation of Ottawa.
 Ottawa has built an endowment that allows them to grant millions of dollars to their community annually.